-Attempts were made to settle on the land small nomadic tribes or partially-nomadic tribes by offering tax breaks and registering the land in their names [our emphasis].77 irrigation, raising grains, vegetables, and citrus.
-78
+Attempts were made to settle on the land small nomadic tribes or partially-nomadic tribes by offering tax breaks and registering the land in their names [our emphasis].

 Even the British mandatory government assisted the Bedouins in rural settlement.
 According to Professor Avshalom Shmueli,